mu-arch/ComfyMods/PotteryBarn/README.md

 ### Changing the ArmorStand pose

   * The new ArmorStands have 15 different poses available!
-  * There is a `Change Pose" switch at the base of the stand.
+  * There is a `Change Pose` switch at the base of the stand.
   * PotteryBarn fixes the error that prevents changing poses in vanilla.

 ### Notes